hemzaz/nvidia-driver-on-clear-linux/README.md

 ## Clear Linux OS installation

 *Starting fresh?
-Obtain a recent Clear Linux image from the [release archive](https://cdn.download.clearlinux.org/releases/) (>= 36740, 37230, 37860 or later; but not [37810-37850](https://github.com/clearlinux/distribution/issues/2791)).
-Choose the LTS kernel (advanced options tab) during the OS installation for a better experience using NVIDIA graphics.*
+Obtain a recent Clear Linux image from the [release archive](https://cdn.download.clearlinux.org/releases/) (>= 36740, 37230, 37860 or later; but not [37810-37850](https://github.com/clearlinux/distribution/issues/2791)).*

 *Currently running CL 37810-37850?
 First update the OS to 37860 (or later) before installing the display driver.*

 Depending on the CL release, the open-source nouveau driver may not work with recent NVIDIA graphics (3000 series or later).
 The solution is to install the OS in text mode.
 Press the letter `e` on the boot screen and add `modprobe.blacklist=nouveau` to the list of kernel arguments.
 That will prevent the nouveau driver from loading.
 Press enter to boot the OS.
 Instructions are provided on the screen for running the installer.

 During setup, remember to enter `[A]` Advanced options.
 Select "Kernel Command Line" and add `modprobe.blacklist=nouveau` to "Add Extra Arguments".
-Go back to the prior screen and select `lts` under "Kernel Selection".
+Optionally, go back to the prior screen and choose the `lts` or `native` kernel under "Kernel Selection".
 Also disable automatic OS updates if desired.

 ## NVIDIA driver installation